Sodium gluconate

 Sodium gluconate is a compound with formula NaC_{6}H_{11}O_{7}.
 It is the sodium salt of gluconic acid.
 Its E number is E576.
 This white, water-soluble powder has a wide range of applications across industries.
-Originally derived from gluconic acid in the 19th century, Sodium Gluconate is known for its chelating properties and is utilized as a chelating agent in various processes.
+Originally derived from gluconic acid in the 19th century, sodium gluconate is known for its chelating properties and is utilized as a chelating agent in various processes.
 It finds applications in textile, metal surface treatment, cement, and more.
 Moreover, its non-toxic nature and biodegradability contribute to its use in environmentally conscious practices.

 Production

+Sodium gluconate can be produced by chemical synthesis, an enzymatic process, or fermentation, the last of which is used commercially.

-Sodium Gluconate can be produced through the fermentation process or chemical synthesis.
-In the fermentation process, glucose is fermented by certain microorganisms, typically strains of Aspergillus niger or Pseudomonas.
-Gluconic acid is the primary product of this fermentation, and Sodium Gluconate is derived by neutralizing gluconic acid with sodium hydroxide.
+In the fermentation process, glucose is fermented by microorganisms yielding gluconic acid.
+Aspergillus niger and Gluconobacter oxidans are used in industry.
+Sodium gluconate is derived by neutralizing gluconic acid with sodium hydroxide.

-Source of Gluconic Acid: The production of Sodium Gluconate commences with its precursor, gluconic acid.
-This organic acid is often obtained through a fermentation process.
-Glucose, or other sugar sources, serves as the substrate for microorganisms, typically bacteria or fungi, to produce gluconic acid.

-Conversion to Sodium Gluconate: Once gluconic acid is harvested, it undergoes a transformation into Sodium Gluconate.
-The conversion primarily involves a chemical reaction where gluconic acid is neutralized with sodium hydroxide (NaOH).
-This reaction results in the formation of Sodium Gluconate, where the sodium ions (Na+) replace the hydrogen ions (H+) in gluconic acid.

-Purification and Crystallization: Purification often includes filtration and chemical treatments to achieve the desired level of purity.
-Following purification, the solution is subjected to crystallization.

-Drying and Packaging: After crystallization, the Sodium Gluconate crystals still contain residual moisture.
-Drying may involve processes like air drying or spray drying.

 Applications

-Sodium Gluconate's early uses were primarily in medicine due to its mild and non-toxic properties.
+Sodium gluconate's early uses were primarily in medicine due to its mild and non-toxic properties.
 Over time, its applications expanded to various industries, including food, pharmaceuticals, construction, textiles, and more, as its versatile properties and safety profile became more widely recognized.

-Food Industry: Sodium Gluconate is used as a food additive for various purposes, including as a sequestrant to prevent metal ions from affecting the color, flavor, or stability of food products.
+Food industry: Sodium gluconate is used as a food additive for various purposes, including as a sequestrant to prevent metal ions from affecting the color, flavor, or stability of food products.

-Construction: Sodium Gluconate is employed in the construction industry as a concrete admixture.
+Construction: Sodium gluconate is employed in the construction industry as a concrete admixture.
 It acts as a water reducer and retarder, enhancing the workability and performance of concrete.

 Textiles: In textile dyeing and printing, it is utilized as a chelating agent to improve color fastness.

-Metallurgy: Sodium Gluconate is employed for metal surface treatment and cleaning, particularly for steel surfaces.
+Metallurgy: Sodium gluconate is employed for metal surface treatment and cleaning, particularly for steel surfaces.

 Cleaning Products: It can be found in cleaning agents for glass bottles and as a chelating agent in various cleaning formulations.

-Safety and Regulation
+Safety and regulation

 Sodium Gluconate is generally recognized as safe (GRAS) for consumption by regulatory authorities such as the U.S. Food and Drug Administration (FDA).
 It is considered non-toxic and safe for use in food and pharmaceuticals.